johnweghorst/home-network-simulated-lab/README.md

-# Home Network Simulated Lab
+# Home Network Simulated Lab in Cisco Packet Tracer

 Welcome!
 The goal of this lab in Cisco Packet Tracer is to design and simulate a segmented home network topology that separates PCs, a gaming device (will use a laptop), mobile devices, and IoT devices to improve security and manageability.